There are three ways to do this. The one you should use depends on the type of meat and what made it tough in the first place.

 Another method is a traditional barbecue: Air around the meat is heated to about 225 F it's cooked for a long time, sometimes eight hours or more.

 Either way, melting the collagen in meat tenderizes it and adds to the flavor.

 Tenderize Meat With Brawn

 You can also break down the collagen in meat with a mallet.
 This is a useful technique for tenderizing a steak.
 There are a number of fancy machines and tools to do this, but the most basic way is with a wooden or metal meat mallet.

 Meat mallets usually have two surfaces—a flat side and a side with a lot of little points on it.

 Pounding a steak with the pointy side of the mallet will cut up the connective tissues as well as the muscle fibers themselves.
 This allows a steak with a lot of connective tissue to be cooked over high heat without being too tough to eat.

 Steaks tenderized like this are sometimes called cube steaks, because the indentations created by the mallet are shaped like cubes.

-Pounding also has the advantage of flattening the meat, which allows it to cook more quickly.
+Pounding also has the advantage of flattening the meat, which allows it to cook more quickly and more evenly.
 The longer a steak spends over the heat, the drier it gets.
 And since dry meat is tougher, preserving the juices will produce a more tender steak.